 This test can tell you whether or not your body has developed antibodies to the COVID-19 virus.
 It cannot tell you if you have a current infection.
 This test cannot detect your level of immunity to COVID-19, only whether or not antibodies are circulating in your bloodstream.

-Current research suggests the immune system’s response to COVID-19 may not be fully detectable until 3-4 weeks after symptom onset or known exposure.
-Therefore, an antibody test taken prior to that 3-4 week window can lead to a false-negative result, as your body may not have produced enough antibodies yet to be detected.
+Since the immune system’s response to COVID-19 may not be fully detectable until 3-4 weeks after symptom onset or known exposure, an antibody test taken prior to that 3-4 week window can lead to a false-negative result.
 It is also possible to receive a false-positive result if the test detects antibodies from a related coronavirus, such as the common cold.
-Regardless of your antibody levels, COVID-19 remains a highly contagious disease, and you should continue to exercise caution and follow CDC guidelines to protect yourself and others.

 +$15 service fee